The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian fronts

-such that, via $\psi$, the germ of the front $\cF$ at $(\Op(p),p)$ is in the normal form of \cref{def:simple_front}, namely: \begin{itemize} \item [(i)] In the case of $A_1$-singularity, $\cF=\R^{2n+1}\times \{0\}\subseteq \R^{2n+2}$ is the horizontal hyperplane.
-These are smooth points of the front. \item [(ii)] In the case of $A_1A_1$-singularity, the front $\cF$ is the union of two hyperplanes intersecting transversely at $0$.
-This corresponds to a transverse self–intersection of the front. \item [(iii)] In the case of an $A_2$-singularity, $\mathcal{F}$ is parametrized by the front map $f:\R^{2n+1}\to \R^{2n+2}$ given by
+such that, via $\psi$, the germ of $\cF$ at $(\Op(p),p)$ is in the normal form of \cref{def:simple_front}, namely: \begin{itemize} \item [(i)] For the $A_1$-singularity, $\cF=\R^{2n+1}\times \{0\}\subseteq \R^{2n+2}$ is the horizontal hyperplane.
+These are smooth points of the front. \item [(ii)] For the $A_1A_1$-singularity, the front $\cF$ is the union of two hyperplanes intersecting transversely at $0$.
+This corresponds to a transverse self–intersection of the front. \item [(iii)] For the $A_2$-singularity, $\mathcal{F}$ is parametrized by the front map

-This corresponds to cusp points of the front.
+These are the cusp points of the front.

 \end{itemize} For simplicity, we continue to denote by $J$ the pushforward almost–complex structure $\psi_*J$ on $\R^{2n+2}$.
-Since the almost–complex Grassmannian construction is functorial, we may reduce to the case $X=\R^{2n+2}$, with $\mathcal F$ one of the three types above.
+Since the almost–complex Grassmannian construction is functorial, we may reduce to the case $X=\R^{2n+2}$, with $\cF$ one of the three types above.

 We treat each case separately.
 We begin with the smooth stratum (i).
 In this case, the prelegendrian is determined by the complex tangencies of the front (in the contact setting, by the real tangencies).
 This is the content of the following: